hikeventures/hikeventures.github.io/_posts/2014-11-10-outdoors-tidbits-14.markdown

 ---
-layout: post
 title: Outdoors Tidbits 14
-date: 2014-11-11 20:02:51 +0200
 description: The latest outdoor gear reviews, tips & tricks - Nr.
-14 - #outdoorstidbits
+14
+date: 2014-11-11 20:02:51
 category: tidbits
-tags: [tidbits]
+tags:
+  - tidbits
+layout: post
 ---
 We have upgraded our headlamps last week to the latest [Petzl Nao](http://bit.ly/1ztgxkb) headlamp.
 We are also working on new gear reviews and trip reports.
 So don't miss to visit our blog frequently or <a href="http://hikeventures.com/atom.xml">subscribe to our RSS feed</a> to stay up to date!<br><br>
 <a href="https://www.flickr.com/photos/90204224@N07/15581097668"><img src="https://c1.staticflickr.com/9/8270/15581097668_e4633233a6_b.jpg" width="1024" height="683" alt="Petzl Nao 2"></a><!--more--><br><br>